AbdullahZuhair21/CRTP/README.md

 ### Steps taken to perform DLL hijacking are outlined below.

-1. Identify vulnerable application and location
+1. Identify vulnerable application and location  #run winPEAS to check if you have write permission in any folder
 2. Identify applications PID
 3. Identify vulnerable DLLs that can be hijacked
 4. Use MSFVenom or other payload creation tools to create a malicious DLL
 5. Replace the original DLL with the malicious DLL
 6. Profit